Careers Information, Advice and Guidance

 All students:

-- Assembly speakers from local businesses with speakers and topics including:
+- Assembly speakers from local businesses and Apprenticeship providers

-- Volunteering programme (one hour/week in the community/education settings)
+- Volunteering Programme (one hour per week in the community/education settings)

 Individual support with applications for: